 and aesthetics.
 Students are given numerous opportunities for “hands-on” classroom

 experience.
 Art education students, for example, teach art enrichment classes in

 the community as preparation for the student teaching experience.

-One of the major strengths of the art education program is that it is housed within the College of Fine Arts and Communication.
-Further, program coordination between Art Education and all studio art areas is comprehensive.
-MSU’s art education program is approved by the National Council for Accreditation of Teacher Education (NCATE).
+One of the major strengths of the Art Education program is that it is housed within the College of Fine Arts and Humanities in the Department of Art & Design.
+This enables comprehensive program coordination between Art Education and all Studio Art areas.
+Additionally, the Art Education program is approved by the National Council for Accreditation of Teacher Education (NCATE).

 Art Education has 1,296 square feet of studio space open 24 hours a day.
 Individual studio spaces for students with an emphasis in art education are available when they register for upper-level studio courses.

 Dr. Rebecca Williams is the Assistant Professor of Art Education.
 She received her PhD and MAEd from the University of Georgia and her BA from the University of Louisiana at Lafayette.

 ART 341 Fundamentals of Elementary School Art (3).
 Survey of the profession of art education at the elementary school level.
 Provides students with a combination of clinical and field experiences.
 Included laboratory and lecture experiences in elementary school art materials and teaching methods.
 This course is designed for the art major pursuing teacher certification in ART p-12.
 Six hours per week.
 Prerequisite: EDU 103 or permission of the instructor.